paulahemsi/cub3d/README.md

 * 02/05: I managed to insert diferent objects in the map, that can be collected.
 The hud changeded when the player picks an item, but in a pre-determined order.

 * 03/05: All the colectable object are done (I want to redraw the map, though) and being rendered.
 The game now has locked doors that can be unlocked with the correct keys.
+The life bar is in the game, and when the player loses all the hearts, the character is replaced by a skull.

 </details>